 Hotels oversee everything from guest metrics and social mentions, to front-of-house data, operations information, scheduling and staffing.
-Due to the lack of time, hotels are trying too quickly to analyze their data and act on it in real-time.
+Due to the lack of time, hotels are trying too quickly to analyze their hospitality data and act on it in real-time.
 When utilized correctly, this data can provide hoteliers with superior guest service, and a multitude of other operational efficiency insights.

 No matter how good hotel chains become at collecting these large swaths of information, consistently and efficiently leveraging that huge amount of data is no simple feat.

-Dashboard technology expresses a promising solution.
+Hospitality dashboard technology expresses a promising solution.